Tristan Stephenson

-Tristan Stephenson (born 14 November 1982) is a British bartender, author, and businessman.
+Tristan Stephenson (born 14 November 1982) is a British bartender, author, and businessperson.

 Life and career

 Stephenson spent two years with Jamie Oliver's Fifteen restaurant in Cornwall, having set up their bar in 2005.
 Whilst there he was one of a team which harvested and roasted Arabica coffee beans, grown in the rainforest biome at the Eden Project to make what it believes to be the first cup of coffee made from beans grown in Britain.

 He became Brand ambassador for the Reserve Brands Group in 2007, and was on the training staff of The Connaught, The Dorchester and The Ritz London Hotel.

 Stephenson came 3rd in 2009's UK Barista Championships having been trained by Origin Coffee of Constantine, Cornwall.